Mediatek-Cloud/mcs-resources/content/en/tutorial/setting_notification.md

 There is a Test button for you to test if the trigger has been sent to the url.
 The device name, deviceId and the triggered value will be sent to the triggered url.

+MCS supports customized webhook body message.
+You can also use the pre-defined variables.
+For the customized variables, please refer to the following paragraph.

 # Use variables in notification message

 MCS provides pre-defined variables which can be used in both Title and Content fileds.
 These variables will be replaced with real values when the action is triggered.
 The pre-defined variables include: